jessicaahong/hangryMouse/README.md

 # Overview

-Play hangry mouse! a browser game for the masses.
+Play hangry mouse!
+A browser game for the masses.
 <br>Help the mouse find his next meal PRONTO!
 <br>Click to jump from station to station on the magical muni line.
-<br>You must visit a shared transfer station before switing muni lines!
+<br>You must visit a shared transfer station before switching muni lines!
 <br>Our hero is hungry, so try to find the most efficient route possible.

 #Development

-<b>Initial wireframe:</b>
+<b>Initial wireframes:</b>
 <br>
 <br>
 <img src="images/wireframe.png">